 ACHIEVEMENT IN LIVING TRADITIONS AND ARTS (ALTA) AWARD

 The Achievement in Living Traditions and Arts (ALTA) Award was established by Maryland Traditions in 2007 to recognize outstanding stewardship of Maryland’s living traditions.
 The award is named in honor of folklorist and community leader Dr. Alta Schrock (1911-2001).
 Dr. Schrock, a native of Garrett County, Maryland, taught biology at Frostburg State University and also founded publications, events and lasting institutions designed to share and safeguard her region’s traditional art forms.
 Her achievements in cultural conservation include the creation of The Spruce Forest Artisan Village, Penn Alps, the Journal of the Alleghenies and the Springs Festival.

 Each year, three awards are made in the categories of people, place, and tradition.
-Recipients are selected based on their demonstration of the highest standards of excellence in such areas as research, documentation, presentation, entrepreneurship, artistry, stewardship and community impact; places honored are those that specially serve to keep traditions alive and that are meaningful and effective gathering places or sites for carrying on living or endangered traditions; and traditions recognized are those that connect communities to cultural heritage in ways that exemplify Maryland’s dynamic spirit and may include events, occupations, knowledge, cultural scenes, and organizations.
+Recipients are selected based on their demonstration of excellence in such areas as research, documentation, presentation, entrepreneurship, artistry, stewardship, and community impact; places honored are those that specially serve to keep traditions alive and that are meaningful and effective gathering places or sites for carrying on living or endangered traditions; and traditions recognized are those that connect communities to cultural heritage in ways that exemplify Maryland’s dynamic spirit and may include events, occupations, knowledge, cultural scenes, and organizations.

-In 2012, The Hagerstown Town and Country Almanack was unanimously voted to receive the ALTA Award for Tradition.
-For more details on Maryland State Arts Council's Maryland Traditions Program and this prestigious award, go to http://www.msac.org/press-release/alta-awards-honor-pillars-maryland-heritage?nid=652.
+In 2012, The Hagerstown Almanack was unanimously voted to receive the ALTA Award for Tradition.
+For more details on Maryland State Arts Council's Maryland Traditions Program, click here.
+To view the video highlighting The Almanack that was presented at the awards ceremony, click here.